Suwa Nejiko: Wartime

 In 1942, Kamensky petitioned the Japanese Embassy in France to care for Suwa, as he feared for the personal consequences he and his family could endure from the imminent Nazi occupation of Paris.
 There she met Ōga Koshirō (大賀小四郎), a member of the embassy's staff whom she would later marry.

 At the time, Nazi Germany and the Empire of Japan were co-signatories of the Tripartite Pact; this permitted Suwa to continue working in Europe, including playing for wounded German soldiers.
 Suwa also performed as soloist with the Berlin Philharmonic under Hans Knappertsbusch in October 1943 to great acclaim.

 In recognition of her services to German troops and her "superb technique and a brilliant display of art" on the instrument, Joseph Goebbels presented her with a violin on 22 February 1943.
 The gift was meant to be of a Stradivarius, and Goebbels himself noted in his diary that he was "offering the Japanese violinist a Stradivarius violin".
 In an interview with a Japanese newspaper, Suwa also appeared to believe that the violin was a Stradivarius.
 This gift generated controversy in the United States after the war.
 The violin is alleged to be one of many stolen or confiscated from Jews by the Nazi government.
 Stradivarius violins belonging to the Viennese art collector Oskar Bondy and the Jewish stepdaughter of Johann Strauss II are missing; Goebbels and his ministry were known to be concerned with buying quality violins for German musicians.
 Military records confirm that a 1765 Guadagnini was found on a German violinist who said it was a loan from Goebbels.
 The provenance of the instrument remains uncertain.
 Suwa's nephew, currently the owner of the violin, has declined to discuss the violin and authenticate it.

-She also continued to touring in Germany, but was finally forced to flee Paris in August 1944 when the Allies closed in on the city.
+She also continued to tour in Germany, but was finally forced to flee Paris in August 1944 when the Allies closed in on the city.
 She joined Japanese Ambassador Ōshima's entourage in the Japanese Embassy in Berlin in April 1945 before moving with them to Bad Gastein when the war in Europe ended in May.
 She was captured in the Austrian Alps with the entire Japanese diplomatic mission to Germany by the Seventh United States Army in May 1945.
 She and other Japanese nationals were placed on board the liner Santa Rosa, in Le Havre, France, bound for New York.
 They were briefly sent to Pennsylvania in August to be detained in the Bedford Springs Hotel in the heart of the Allegheny Mountains before being released in November and sent back to Japan.